 We will log a complaint about a single service failure, for example, a missed refuse bag collection.
 We will deal with it promptly as a service request.
 This is without having to go through the complaints procedure.
 We will deal with a complaint about regularly missed refuse bags in accordance to the complaints procedure.
 If the complaint is about a noisy neighbour, we will pass this to our Environmental Health Section.
 They will deal with this as a service request.

 We will make a judgement on a case-by-case basis as to whether to look into an anonymous complaint.
 Normally, we will not investigate anonymous complaints.
 If we receive an anonymous complaint, it will not be possible for us to provide a response to that customer.

 How to complain

 Customers can make a complaint in the most appropriate way.
-The Council encourages any customer who has a concern or suggestion about a particular service to make contact with us straight away, where the aim will be to resolve the issue promptly.
-Contact can be made:
+Customers who have a concern or suggestion about a particular service should make contact with us straight away.
+We will aim to resolve the issue promptly.
+You can make contact in the following ways:

 - In person at: Town Hall, Penrith, Cumbria CA11 7QF

 - In writing a letter to: Eden District Council, Town Hall, Penrith, Cumbria CA11 7QF

 If the complaint is resolved at the first point of contact, we will record it.
 This is so that we have greater awareness and understanding of customer issues.